fleetdm/fleet/docs/1-Using-Fleet/Permissions.md

 | Edit teams \*                                        |          |            | ✅    |
 | Add members to teams \*                              |          |            | ✅    |

-\*Available with Fleet Basic
+\*Applies only to Fleet Basic

 ## Team member permissions

-`Applies to Fleet Basic`
+`Applies only to Fleet Basic`

 ```
-ℹ️  In Fleet 4.0, Teams were introduced.
+ℹ️  In Fleet 4.0, the Teams feature was introduced.
 ```

-Global users with the Admin role receive all permissions.
+Users either have global access to Fleet or team access to Fleet.
+Check out [the user permissions table](#user-permissions) above for global user permissions.

+Users can be a member of multiple teams in Fleet.

+Users that are members of multiple teams can be assigned different roles for each team.
+For example, a user can be given access to the "Workstations" team and assigned the "Observer" role.
+This same user can be given access to the "Servers" team and assigned the "Maintainer" role.

 The following table depicts various permissions levels in a team.